Skip to main content

 On the southern slope of the fortress hill, below the main castle itself, is a larger fortified area with several churches.
 This outer castle was accessible from the east side; the former entrance is protected by a protruding, round fortification with embrasures, the barbican.

-Below the main fortress at the top of the hill are several Orthodox churches in the equally well-fortified outer castle.
+Below the main fortress at the top of the hill lie several Orthodox churches in the equally well-fortified outer castle.
 This is where the Greek inhabitants of the surrounding area took refuge in the event of pirate attacks.
 The churches were probably intended to ensure divine assistance in the defence of the fort.

 The former entrance on the less steep eastern slope is protected by a multi-storey, projecting round tower with embrasures looking in all directions (barbican).